 We represent engineers right across Australia.

-Professional Engineers Australia believes you should get the respect, recognition and reward you deserve.
+The Association of Professional Engineers Australia believes you should get the respect, recognition and reward you deserve.

 We are part of the Professionals Australia network with more than 25,000 members across Australia.